 Lotion helped to an extent beside I also choose to wear long trouser made up of a soft cotton material instead of shorts, while sleeping.
 This further relieved my problem.
 By the end of third day, these sensations were completely gone or may be my body became accustomed to that environment.

 After subsequent SN Goenka vipassana meditation retreats and regular practice at home, I gradually realized that these sensations are triggered by the energies that are prevalent at that place owing to efforts of previous students to observe sensations throughout their bodies, for majority of the time during the retreat.
 Yes, every student is supposed to meditate from 4:30 am to 9 pm with few breaks in between.
 Students are even advised to continue to observe these sensations at night in their residential quarters, just in case they are unable to sleep.

 Well this is a bit controversial one since one of the precepts that everyone is supposed to follow states that “You are not allowed to kill any living being during the retreat”.
-Having said that, I was provided with an insect killer chalk to help me deal with insects crawling inside my room during my first vipassana meditation 10 day course.
+Having said that, I was provided with an insect killing gel to help me deal with insects crawling inside my room during my first vipassana meditation 10 day course.

-Mark a solid line using this insect killer chalk along the door of your room right from the first day.
+Add some roach killer gel along the door of your room right from the first day.
 You should do the same along the door of washroom as well.
-After a few days, you can deepen the line, to ensure that it continues to prevent insects from entering your room both from outside and from washroom.
+After a few days, you may add the gel again, to ensure that it continues to prevent insects from entering your room both from outside and from washroom.

 I must mention that after completing a few Vipassana retreats I have realized that most of the insects at Vipassana center are harmless.
 Just that I prefer the floor of my room to be free from insects so that I don’t have to look down every time I take a step to walk lest I stopover on some insect.